Ebola Outbreak: How Worried Should We Be?

 "When you have cases in urban areas, the number of contacts can amplify so much more quickly," he says.
 "And therefore the increase in the transmission can be much more exponential rather than linear."

-Adding to the concern of health officials is Mbandaka's location: It's a major port on the Congo River.
+Mbandaka's location is adding to the concern of health officials.
+It's a major port on the Congo River.

-"In a sense the rivers in northwest DRC are the highways.
+"In a sense, the rivers in northwest DRC are the highways.
 There are very few paved roads," Salama says.
 "People use them for transportation so it's quite plausible that the virus could spread down the rivers."

-The Congo River provides a direct link from Mbandaka to the bustling megacity of Kinshasa, nearly 400 miles down river, and could also potentially allow the virus to spread throughout central Africa.
+The Congo River provides a direct link from Mbandaka to the bustling megacity of Kinshasa, nearly 400 miles downriver, and could also potentially allow the virus to spread throughout central Africa.

 "That really would be an extremely difficult scenario for us to be able to cope with," Salama says.